The geometric diagonal of the special linear algebraic cobordism: P1 -diagonal of the hermitian K-theory

-\section{\texorpdfstring{$\Proj^1$}{P1}-diagonal of the Hermitian K-theory}
+\section{\texorpdfstring{$\Proj^1$}{P1}-diagonal of the hermitian K-theory}

-In this appendix, we recall some basic facts about the Hermitian $\K$-theory spectrum and compute its geometric diagonal.
-We also consider the case of the very effective cover of the Hermitian $\K$-theory.
+In this appendix, we recall some basic facts about the hermitian $\K$-theory spectrum and compute its geometric diagonal, see Theorem \ref{theorem:geom_diag_KQ}.
+We also consider the case of the very effective cover of the hermitian $\K$-theory.

 Let $S$ be a regular scheme such that $2$ is invertible in $S$.
-Recall that there exist motivic spaces $\GW^{[n]}\in \mathbf{H}(S)$ which represent Hermitian $\K$-theory; see \cite{Sch17}, \cite{ST15} and \cite{PW18}.
-They come with canonical equivalences $\Omega^{2,1} \GW^{[n]}\simeq \GW^{[n-1]}$ and Bott periodicity isomorphisms $\GW^{[n+4]}\simeq\GW^{[n]}$.
+Recall that there exist motivic spaces $\GW^{[n]}\in \mathbf{H}(S)$ which represent hermitian $\K$-theory; see \cite{Sch17}, \cite{ST15} and \cite{PW18}.
+They come with canonical equivalences $\Omega^{2,1} \GW^{[n]}\cong \GW^{[n-1]}$ and Bott periodicity isomorphisms $\GW^{[n+4]}\cong\GW^{[n]}$.
 The periodicity equivalences can be defined via multiplication by the Bott element $\beta\in \GW^{[-4]}_0(S)$; see \cite[Definition 5.3]{PW18}.
-The above data defines the \textit{Hermitian $\K$-theory spectrum} $\KQ_S\in \SHk$.
+The above data defines the \textit{hermitian $\K$-theory spectrum} $\KQ_S\in \SHk$.
 When $S$ is clear from the context we denote it simply by $\KQ$.
 This motivic spectrum admits a canonical $\Einf$-ring structure; see \cite[Lemma 7.4]{HJN}.
-By construction, $\Omega^\infty \Sigma^{2n,n}\KQ\simeq \GW^{[n]},$ and it follows from the Bott periodicity that $\KQ$ has $(8,4)$-periodic homotopy groups.
+By construction, $\Omega^\infty \Sigma^{2n,n}\KQ\cong \GW^{[n]},$ and it follows from the Bott periodicity that $\KQ$ has $(8,4)$-periodic homotopy groups.
 We also put $\KW:=\KQ[\eta^{-1}]$.
 This spectrum represents Balmer--Witt theory \cite{Balmer}; see \cite[Proposition 7.2]{Sch17} and \cite[Theorem 6.5]{Ana16b}.